Spider webs a life-saver of my childhood.

 How & Why Spiders Make Webs

-A spider’s silk is produced as a liquid but emerges from the glands as solid silk fibres when the spider moves away from the attachment point.
+A spider’s silk is produced as a liquid but emerges from the glands as solid silk fibers when the spider moves away from the attachment point.

 Spider’s web is created in a zigzag pattern that gives it tensile strength.